 If you choose to operate under a name different from your own, you will most likely have to file a fictitious name (also known as an assumed name, trade name, or DBA name—short for “doing business as”).
 This document is usually filed in the records of the county or city in which you do business.
-This requirement exists because if customers want to contact (or sue) the person running the business, the law requires the owner to inform the public of the person behind the “business.”
+This requirement exists, because if customers want to contact (or sue) the person running the business, then the law requires the owner to inform the public of the person behind the “business.”
 You must choose an original name; it cannot already be claimed by another business.
-In order to check the availability of a business name, business owners may search the database maintained by the State Secretary of State.
+In order to check the availability of a business name, business owners may search the database maintained by the Secretary of State.
 Visit this webpage to learn about naming your business.

 Sole Proprietor Taxes

 Because you and your business are one and the same, the business itself is not taxed separately—the sole proprietorship income is your income.
 It’s your responsibility to withhold and pay all income taxes, including self-employment and estimated taxes.

 Advantages of a Sole Proprietorship

 Sole proprietorships have several advantages that make them popular: